mesalock-linux/mesalock-distro/README.md

 You can get involved in various forms:

+  - Try to use MesaLock Linux, report issue, enhancement suggestions, etc
-  - Improving MesaLock Linux: building process, integration issues, etc.
+  - Contribute to MesaLock Linux: optimize development process, improve documents, closing issues, etc
-  - Contributing to core packages of MesaLock Linux: minit, mgetty, etc.
+  - Contribute to core packages of MesaLock Linux: improving `minit`, `mgetty`, `giproute2`, etc
-  - Writing system tools with security in mind: tools written in memory safe languages such as Rust and Go.
+  - Writing applications using memory safe programming languages like Rust/Go, and joining the the MesaLock Linux packages
+  - Auditing source code of the MesaLock Linux projects and related packages

 ## Maintainer